 The aim of the MOU is to establish close and continuing partnerships between IRU and MRUN universities, using the financing of a select number of projects in the Research and Teaching & Learning spheres to stimulate stronger connections.

 IRU and MRUN have been running two collaborative streams: Research; and Teaching and Learning.
 Each stream involves partnership between IRU member universities and MRUN university partners with some projects involving a number of universities.

 Thanks to the IRU-MRUN partnership, 12 research projects have been undertaken with representation from across the IRU and MRUN networks.
 The projects involve collaboration between researchers who had already collaborated in previous research projects.
 Ranging from projects that seek to maximise the energy performance of building envelopes in the Northern Territory and Malaysia, to enabling ecosystem services from restored mangroves to the development of low cost mechanical heart devices, the 12 projects have the potential of wider economic and social impact.
 The research foci are closely tied to the respective research priorities of both countries.

 Teaching and Learning

-IRU universities are teamed up with research partners at the Malaysian Research University Network (MRUN) to explore innovative solutions and advancements to current issues in teaching and learning.
+IRU universities are teamed up with research partners at the Malaysia Research University Network (MRUN) to explore innovative solutions and advancements to current issues in teaching and learning.

-The four projects, which are outlined below, have explored applicability of Australian frameworks and standards in a Malaysian context and benefit from Malaysian expertise.
+The four projects, which are outlined in the booklet and text below, have explored applicability of Australian frameworks and standards in a Malaysian context and benefit from Malaysian expertise.